openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/03-scaling-and-self-healing-of-pods.md

 ``oc get endpoints parksmap-py``{{execute}}

-And you will see something like the following:
+You will see something like the following:

 ```
 NAME          ENDPOINTS                         AGE